THE OBSIDIAN LACTATION CENTER

 The Obsidian Lactation Center is a future physical space designed to transform how lactation care is delivered, understood, and integrated into maternal and infant health.

-As Alabama’s first Black-led lactation center, this work is rooted in lactation justice—addressing the systemic barriers that have historically limited access to breastfeeding support, particularly for Black families.
+As Alabama’s first Black-led lactation center, this work is rooted in lactation justice—addressing the systemic barriers that have historically limited access to care.

 This is not simply about opening a clinic.